deep-entertainment/safehouse/design/sfx/trashcan_opens.md

 #sfx

-The foot pedal of a trashcan is pushed an the trashcan swings open.
+The foot pedal of a trash can is pushed an the trashcan swings open.